wp-plugins/constant-contact-api/readme.txt

 == Description ==

-> __This plugin requires a <a href="http://www.constantcontact.com/index.jsp" title="Sign up for a free Constant Contact trial" rel="nofollow">Constant Contact account</a>.__ <br />*Don't have an account?* Constant Contact offers a <a href="http://www.constantcontact.com/email-marketing/index.jsp" rel="nofollow">free 60 day trial</a>, so sign up and give this plugin a whirl!<br /><em>The link above is an affiliate link that supports development of this plugin.</em>
+> __This plugin requires a <a href="http://www.constantcontact.com/index.jsp" title="Sign up for a free Constant Contact trial" rel="nofollow">Constant Contact account</a>.__ <br />*Don't have an account?* Constant Contact offers a <a href="http://www.constantcontact.com/email-marketing/index.jsp" rel="nofollow">free 60 day trial</a>, so sign up and give this plugin a whirl!

 <h4>Fully integrate Constant Contact with your WordPress website.</h4>